patrick-llgc/Learning-Deep-Learning/paper_notes/solo.md

 This paper can be seen as an extension to the anchor-free object detection, such as [FCOS](fcos.md) and [CenterNet](centernet_ut.md).

 #### Key ideas
-- **Assumption**: each cell of the SxS grid must belong to one individual instance.
+- **Grid cell**: assumption is each cell of the SxS grid must belong to one individual instance.
 The instance mask branch has $H \times W \times S^2$ dimension.
-- Use FPN for multi-scale prediction.
+- **FPN for multi-level prediction**.
 Each feature map is only responsible for predicting masks within a certain scale range.
-- Use dice loss to balance small and large masks.
+- **Dice loss** to balance small and large masks.
 It leads to better performance than cross entropy or focal loss.
-- Use of coordConv to introduce spatial variance.
+- **CoordConv** to introduce spatial variance.
 (But why?)
 - Architecture
 	- Center category: similar to [CenterNet](centernet_ut.md) but on a coarser grid.
 	- Mask category: for each positive grid, it corresponds to a channel in the HxW size feature map.